Quantum interferometers: principles and applications: HOM interferometer

 If we have the Fourier transform of a function as $\mathscr {F} \left\{ {g(x,y)} \right\} = G(\xi ,\eta )$, and both integrals $\int_{ - \infty }^{ + \infty } {\int_{ - \infty }^{ + \infty } {dx} dy} {\rm{|}}g(x,y){\rm{|}}^{\rm{2}}$ and $\int_{ - \infty }^{ + \infty } {\int_{ - \infty }^{ + \infty } {d\xi } d\eta } {\rm{|}}G(\xi ,\eta ){\rm{|}}^{\rm{2}}$ exist, then

-Eq. (\ref{Eq:1-5-2}) is Parseval's Theorem \cite{Grice1997Phdtheis}, which can also be intuitively interpreted as the conservation of energy.
-Here, the total energy calculated by summing the power-per-sample across time equals the energy calculated by summing the spectral power across frequency.
+which is the Parseval's Theorem \cite{Grice1997Phdtheis}.
+Equation (\ref{Eq:1-5-2}) can be intuitively interpreted as the conservation of energy.
+Here, the total energy by summing the power-per-sample across time equals the energy by summing the spectral power across frequency.
 Therefore,

 where the translation (time shifting) property of Fourier transformation $\mathscr {F}\{ f(\omega _2 ,\omega _1 )e^{ - i(\omega _1 - \omega _2 )\tau } \} = F(t_2 - \tau ,t_1 + \tau )$ is utilized.
 Equation (\ref{Eq:1-5-3}) describes the HOM interference in the time domain.